AndreaHK5/NetSandbox/README.md

 * Unit Testing (For API)
 * RESTful API design to service multiple clients (mobile, browser, other).
 * Concise code notation.
+* xml commenting
 * .gitignore from [here](https://github.com/github/gitignore/blob/master/VisualStudio.gitignore) but do no use Nuget Restore (or at least read [this](http://www.xavierdecoster.com/migrate-away-from-msbuild-based-nuget-package-restore))!
+* Validations for the end points with Fluent validation.
+* Newtonsoft Json.net.

 Uses: